 General Discussion

-Imitative words are found across the spoken languages of the world (Dingemanse et al., 2015; Imai & Kita, 2014; Perniss et al., 2010).
-Counter to past assumptions about the limitations of human vocal imitation, people are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment (Lemaitre et al., 2016) and more abstract meanings (Perlman et al., 2015), making the hypothesis that early spoken words originated from imitations a plausible one.
-We examined whether simply repeating an imitation of an environmental sound—with no intention to create a new word or even to communicate—produces more word-like forms.
+Accumulating evidence shows that iconic words are prevalent across the spoken languages of the world (Dingemanse et al., 2015; Imai & Kita, 2014; Perniss et al., 2010).
+And counter to past assumptions about the limitations of human vocal imitation, people are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment (Lemaitre et al., 2016) and more abstract meanings (Perlman et al., 2015).
+These findings raise the hypothesis that early spoken words originated from vocal imitations, perhaps comparable to the way that many of the signs of signed languages appear to be formed originally from pantomimes (Fay, Ellison, & Garrod, 2014; Perlman et al., 2015).
+Here, we examined whether simply repeating an imitation of an environmental sound—with no intention to create a new word or even to communicate—produces more word-like forms.

-Our results show that through simple repetition, imitative vocalizations became more word-like both in form and function.
+Our results show that through unguided repetition, imitative vocalizations became more word-like both in form and function.
 In form, the vocalizations gradually stabilized over generations, becoming more similar from imitation to imitation.
+The standardization was also found when the words were transcribed into the English alphabet.
+Even as the vocalizations became more word-like, they maintained a resemblance to the original environmental sounds that motivated them.
+Notably, this resemblance appeared to be greater with respect to the category of sound (e.g., water-splashing sounds), rather than to the specific exemplar (a particular water-splashing sound).
+After eight generations the vocalizations could no longer be matched to the particular sound from which they originated any more accurately than they could be matched to the general category of environmental sound.
+Thus, information that distinguished an imitation from other sound categories was more resilient to transmission decay than exemplar information within a category.
+Remarkably, the resemblance to the original sounds was maintained even when the vocalizations were transcribed into a written form: participants were able to match the transcribed vocalizations to the original sound category at levels above chance.

-They also became increasingly standardized in accordance with English orthography, as later generations were more consistently transcribed into English words, providing converging evidence of stabilization.
-In function, the increasingly word-like forms became more effective as category labels.
-In a category learning experiment, naïve participants were faster at matching category labels derived from later-generation imitations than those derived directly from imitations of environmental sounds.
-This fits with previous research showing that the relatively arbitrary forms that are typical of words (e.g. “dog”) makes them better suited to function as category labels compared to direct auditory cues (Boutonnet & Lupyan, 2015; Edmiston & Lupyan, 2015; e.g. the sound of a dog bark; Lupyan & Thompson-Schill, 2012).
+We further tested the hypothesis that repeated imitation led to vocalizations becoming more wordlike by testing the ease with which people learned the (transcribed) vocalizations as category labels (e.g., “pshfft” vs. “shewp” as a label for tearing sounds) (Exp.
+3).
+Labels from the last generation were responded to faster than labels from the first generation, but more importantly the labels from the last generation generalized better to novel category members.
+This fits with previous research showing that the relatively arbitrary forms that are typical of words (e.g. “dog”) makes them better suited to function as category labels compared to direct auditory cues (e.g., the sound of a dog bark) (Boutonnet & Lupyan, 2015; Edmiston & Lupyan, 2015; Lupyan & Thompson-Schill, 2012).

 Even as the vocalizations became more word-like, they nevertheless maintained an imitative quality.
 After eight generations they could no longer be matched to the particular sound from which they originated any more accurately than they could be matched to the general category of environmental sound.
 Thus, information that distinguished an imitation from other sound categories was more resilient to transmission decay than exemplar information within a category.
 Remarkably, even after the vocalizations were transcribed into English orthography, participants were able to guess their original sound category from the written “words”.
 In contrast to the vocalizations, participants continued to be more accurate at matching late generation transcriptions back to their particular source sound relative to other exemplars from the same category.